toontownlpz/The-Classic-Pack/README.md

 # ![Toontown Rewritten BETA Logo](https://static.wikia.nocookie.net/logopedia/images/9/9c/TTR_OPEN-BETA_logo.png/revision/latest?cb=20170812174923)

-**The Classic Pack** is a resource pack for [Toontown Rewritten](https://www.toontownrewritten.com/), restoring the low-quality goodness of Toontown Online.
-Inspired by the 'Old Toontown Content Pack' created by [/u/jojo8624](https://www.reddit.com/user/jojo8624/).
+**The Classic Pack** is a content pack for ***[Toontown Rewritten](https://www.toontownrewritten.com/)*** designed to restore the visual irregularities, disappointments and confusion brought onto our childhood selves by our favorite computer game, *[Disney's Toontown Online](https://en.wikipedia.org/wiki/Toontown_Online)*.
+Why does my Toon sound like they're moving significantly faster than the speed they're actually running at?
+Why do Sellbot Skelecogs miss half of their torso?
+Why are in-game holiday events so bland?
+Welp, get all that back with this content pack!

-**Note: This pack is not meant to try and hide or remove content created by the Toontown Rewritten team, only bring back what was changed from Toontown Online.**
+**Note: This content pack does not specifically aim to remove or change features introduced by the *Toontown Rewritten* team, but rather restore what was changed when the game was given some love by the wonderful folks on their team.
+There may be some changes you disagree with in this content pack, but... it's my content pack.
+Fork it, if you wish.**

 ## At the moment, the pack does the following...
 - Added the iconic Toontown Online cloud background to the game's initial loading screen and splash screen